-Karaka Lakes, in Southern Auckland, is superbly located for outdoor adventure enthusiasts.
-Situated on the southern edge of the Manukau Harbour within an attractive country setting, living at Karaka Lakes brings the best of city life to the country.
+The increasingly popular Karaka district in Southern Auckland, is superbly located for outdoor adventure enthusiasts, catering for an extensive range of active and passive interests.
+Situated on the southern edge of the Manukau Harbour with an attractive urban country-club style setting, living at Karaka brings the best of city life to the country.

 For boaties, kayakers and fishermen, and all those who enjoy water sports, Clarks Beach is a short drive west from Karaka Lakes.
-Further afield beckon the wild black sands of Waikato Heads to the south and to the east, the white sandy beaches of Kawakawa bay.
+Further afield beckon the wild black sands of Kariotahi Beach and the Waikato Heads to the south.
+To the east, easy day trips can be made to the Hunua ranges, numerous regional parks and the white sandy beaches of Kawakawa Bay.

-Karaka Lakes also stands in the heart of Motor-Racing country, with Pukekohe Park race track and Hampton Downs a short drive to the south.
+The Karaka district stands just north of the heart of Motor-Racing country, with Pukekohe Park race track and Hampton Downs just a short drive to the south.
 The annual V8 Supercars is the premier event at Pukekohe, while drag racing at Meremere is another crowd pleaser.

-To the south of Karaka Lakes, the Pukekohe Mega Centre on Manukau Road has 30 large format retail tenancies covering close to 40,000m2.
-Currently, tenants include well known retail outlets Harvey Norman, Briscoes, Rebel Sport, and Noel Leeming, plus a Countdown supermarket.
+To the south of Karaka, the Pukekohe Mega Centre on Manukau Road has thirty large format retail tenancies covering close to 40,000 square metres.
+Well known retail outlets include Harvey Norman, Briscoes, Rebel Sport, and Noel Leeming, plus a Countdown supermarket.

-Further afield, an eclectic range of boutique eateries, galleries, and specialty shops in Clevedon provides interest and variety, whilst retaining a down-to-earth country village feel.
+Further afield, an artisan range of boutique eateries, galleries, and specialty shops in Waiuku to the west and Clevedon to the east provides interest and variety, whilst retaining their down-to-earth country village feel.
 On Sundays, fresh produce and delicious homemade foods can be found at the Clevedon Farmers’ Market, while the Clevedon Village Market offers a locally made smorgasbord of arts, crafts, and jewellery.

-Karaka Lakes is just five minutes away from the Papakura Train Station, which offers direct public transport access to and from central Auckland's Britomart Centre.
+Karaka is just a few minutes away from the Papakura Train Station, which offers direct public transport access to and from central Auckland's Britomart Centre.
 Commuters can also access the suburban passenger train services on the Eastern and Southern Lines, as well as the Auckland-Wellington Overlander service.

-The security patrolled park-and-ride facility, on Ron Keat Drive in Papakura, provides residents of Karaka Lakes with convenient and affordable parking facilities for the entire day.
+The security patrolled park-and-ride facility, on Ron Keat Drive, provides residents with convenient and affordable parking facilities for the entire day.

 Papakura Town Centre is serviced by Stagecoach Auckland (Route 47F) from Auckland City to Papakura and Red Hill.
 Intercity also picks up and drops off opposite Papakura’s Countdown supermarket, taking 45 minutes into Auckland Central.

-The upgrade of the Papakura interchange on Auckland’s Southern Motorway has added a dedicated northbound on-ramp onto the motorway for Karaka Lakes residents at Hilldene Road, with traffic signals at key intersections.
-The Interchange bridge over the Southern motorway also includes a shared pedestrian and cycle path.
+The upgrade of the Papakura interchange on Auckland’s Southern Motorway has added a dedicated northbound on-ramp onto the motorway for Karaka residents at Hilldene Road.
+The interchange bridge over the Southern motorway also includes a shared pedestrian and cycle pathway.

-Karaka Lakes offers a fantastic range of amenities and facilities both within the estate and in the surrounding areas.
+Karaka offers a fantastic range of recreational amenities and community facilities in the surrounding area.